Who we are

 Meeting information

-Here are three simple yet impactful ways you can support us:
+Here are four simple yet impactful ways you can support us:

-• CONSIDER how you can contribute through your time, resources, or financial support.
+• CONSIDER how you can contribute through your time, resources, or financial support – either directly or via one of our Community Reward Partners

 Joanne Knight